-Koh Phi Phi is one of the most-popular tourist destinations in Thailand.
-It started to become famous in the 1990s, and its popularity rose sharply due to the filming of the Hollywood move The Beach.
-It’s located almost exactly half way between Phuket and Krabi, but is technically within Krabi Province.
+Koh Phi Phi is one of the most popular tourist destinations in Thailand.
+It started to become famous in the 1990s, and its popularity rose sharply due to the Hollywood movie The Beach.
+It’s located almost exactly halfway between Phuket and Krabi but is technically within Krabi Province.
 The only ways to get to Phi Phi are by public ferry or speedboat, and once on the island, there are no vehicles at all.
 Not everyone goes to Koh Phi Phi to scuba dive.
 There is accommodation for all budgets, dozens of restaurants and bars, and other water sports available.
 However, the majority of tourism on Koh Phi Phi is based around scuba diving.

-For tourists already staying on Koh Phi Phi, there is no shortage of dive centres looking for a slice of the ‘customer cake.’
-Most of them practice ‘price fixing’ which means they work together to maintain a fair price for diving and courses instead of an unpleasant price war like on Koh Tao.
-Daytrip diving from Koh Phi Phi usually involves 2-dive day trips on slow diving boats.
-These trips typically start around 7.30am and return mid-afternoon.
-Probably the best way to enjoy scuba diving at Koh Phi Phi is on a short diving cruise starting in Phuket and sailing around the best dive spots for 2-3 days.
-Liveaboard diving at Koh Phi Phi is better than day-trip diving because staying on a larger boat that cruises to different dive spots during surface intervals is more pleasant than going out and back on a daytrip boat.
-The Junk is one of the best Koh Phi Phi liveaboard boats.
-During the high season The Junk is normally at The Similans, but during the low season there are 2-3 trips per week.
+For tourists already staying on Koh Phi Phi, there is no shortage of dive centres looking for a slice of the ‘customer care.’
+Most of them practice ‘price-fixing’ which means they work together to maintain a fair price for diving and courses instead of an unpleasant price war like there is on Koh Tao.
+Daytrip diving from Koh Phi Phi usually involves two-dive day trips on slow but comfortable boats.
+Sometimes it's possible to join a three-dive day trip as well.
+Phi Phi diving day trips typically start around 7.30 am and return mid-afternoon.
+Probably the best way to enjoy scuba diving at Koh Phi Phi is on a liveaboard diving cruise starting in Phuket and sailing around the best dive spots for 2-3 days.
+Liveaboard diving at Koh Phi Phi is better than day-trip diving because staying on a larger boat that cruises to different dive spots during surface intervals is more pleasant than going out and back on a day trip boat.
+The Junk & Giamani are the best Koh Phi Phi liveaboard boats.
+During the high season, they normally spend most of the time at The Similans, but during the low season, there are 2-3 trips per week.